hub-ry/scheduler/README.md

 - output to google calender and displayed via google Oauth + google calender api

--hosted via cloudflare tunnel so i can access any time with password
+- hosted via cloudflare tunnel so i can access any time with password